We provide a variety of quality insulation solutions

 Proper insulation is essential for a home's energy efficiency and comfort.
 If you have high heating and cooling costs or uncomfortable rooms in your home, an insulation upgrade from Dr. Energy Saver could be the solution you need.

 We offer several different insulation materials, including spray foam, cellulose, and fiberglass insulation.
 Our experts will help you decide which materials will provide the best benefits for your home.
 Contact your local Dr. Energy Saver dealer today to get started with a consultation and estimate!

 Spray Foam Insulation: Spray foam insulation uses a chemical compound that expands as it's applied, simultaneously air sealing and insulating the application area.
 Spray foam is an excellent option for areas such as attics and rim joists, as well as new walls during a remodel.
-There are several varities of spray foam insulation, and your Dr. Energy Saver technician will help you determine the best for your needs.
+There are several varieties foam insulation, and your Dr. Energy Saver technician will help you determine the best for your needs.
 Spray foam is waterproof and pest resistant, making it a durable solution.
 Spray foam is the most effective insulation available, but it comes at a higher cost than some other options.

 Cellulose Insulation: Blown cellulose insulation is an environmentally friendly product made from recycled materials that are treated for fire resistance.
-Blown cellulose is commonly used to bring attic insulation up to required levels, as it can be installed over exisiting materials.
+Blown cellulose is commonly used to bring attic insulation up to required levels, as it can be installed over existing materials.
 Dense pack cellulose is ideal for filling wall cavities and other enclosed spaces.
 Cellulose is completely resistant to fire, pests, and mold, which ensures a long lasting solution that won't lose performance over time.

 Rigid Foam Insulation: Rigid foam insulation consists of solid boards that have a radiant barrier on at least on side.
 This material is ideal for the attic ceiling, basement walls, and crawl space walls.
 Rigid foam is extremely durable, making it a great choice for unfinished spaces in the home.
 There are slight variations of rigid foam insulation, including polyisocyanurate, extruded polystyrene, and expanded polystyrene.
 We can help you get the right material for your specific needs.

 Important questions to ask about choosing insulation